open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

 ## When should you consider such an option?
 What are the tradeoffs?

-This is a good option to consider for operations that involve batched or fanout operations.
+This is a good option to consider for operations that involve batched or fanout operations if using the same trace causes it to become huge.
 Using this approach, you can create a new trace for each of the fanned out operations and link them to the original activity.

+A tradeoff is that now we will have multiple traces instead of a single trace.
+However, many Observability tools have the ability to visualize linked traces together, and hence it is not necessarily a concern from that perspective.
+However, this model has the potential to add some complexity to any programmatic analysis since now it has to understand the concept of linked traces.

 ## References